-There are many legends about the Chinese New Year.
+There are many legends and stories about the Chinese New Year.
 We would like to share with you the three most popular ones.

 Chinese New Year's Day is called Guo Nian (过年) in Chinese, which can mean 'celebrate (a new) year' or 'overcome Nian'.
 The character 年 (Nián) could mean a 'year' or 'the monster Nian'.